mozilla/PRESC/README.md

   is a good place to start learning the scikit-learn library as well as machine learning methodology and comes with lots of examples.
 - [This](https://builtin.com/data-science/supervised-machine-learning-classification) page has a nice overview of classification models.

+## Other packages

+- changed the environment file name in `conda env create -f environment.yaml` to `environment.yaml`.
+- seaborn with `conda install -c anaconda seaborn` for data visualization.